-The afterlife with your loved ones; voice-overs that say, ‘Love everyone!’; shots of angelic figures and natural beauty: the threat of kitsch never leaves this film.
-True, there’s a wonky kind of radicalism to be admired in making these days an earnest piece of religious art.
-And not everything that is earnest is kitsch.
+The afterlife with your loved ones; voice-overs that say, “Love everyone!”; shots of angelic figures and natural beauty: the threat of kitsch never leaves this film.
+Maybe there’s a wonky sort of radicalism to be admired in making these days an earnest piece of religious art.
+And not everything that’s earnest is kitsch .

-But an earnest answer to suffering, an ending that gives you a triumphant vision of paradise?… In an early scene, RL’s grandmother tries to comfort his mother by saying things like “the pain will pass” and “life goes on.”
+But an earnest answer to suffering, a final scene that gives you a triumphant vision of paradise?… In an early scene, RL’s grandmother tries to comfort his mother by saying things like “the pain will pass” and “life goes on.”
 It’s a testament to the struggle in Terrence Malick between the Artist and the Preacher that the film goes some way to answer those platitudes with its own.

 You’re God’s answer to Job